-Sri Chinmoy (1931-2007) was a spiritual teacher who advocated meditation and selfless service as path to inner and outer peace.
+Sri Chinmoy (1931-2007) is a spiritual teacher who advocated meditation and selfless service as a path to inner and outer peace.
 He initiated numerous programs for global peace, such as the Sri Chinmoy Oneness-Home Peace Run.
-He also advocated a philosophy of ‘self-transcendence‘ – the effort to make continual progress – spiritually, physically and integrally.
-He also founded the global Sri Chinmoy Marathon Team, which organise many ultra distance running events.
+S also advocated a philosophy of ‘self-transcendence‘ – the effort to make continual progress – spiritually, physically and integrally.
+He also founded the global Sri Chinmoy Marathon Team, which organise many ultra-distance running events.

 Chinmoy Kumar Ghose was born 27th August 1931 in the tiny Bengali village of Shakpura, Chittagong.
 It was then part of India, although Chittagong now forms part of modern Bangladesh.
-As a young boy Chinmoy or “Madal” as his nickname was at the time, was full of energy and enjoyed being very active and not a little mischievous.(2) However at an early age he experienced an intense mystical vision which encouraged him to spend many hours in meditation.
+As a young boy Chinmoy or “Madal” as his nickname was at the time, was full of energy and enjoyed being very active and not a little mischievous.However, at an early age, he experienced an intense mystical vision which encouraged him to spend many hours in meditation.

 In 1964, Chinmoy heeded an inner command to come to the United States to teach his spiritual ideas and practices.
-In the late 1960s America was undergoing social change with young people beginning to question established ideas.
-In this climate there was a marked interest in Eastern ideas and the Yoga of India.
-Perhaps best epitomized by the Beatles visiting the Maharishi’s ashram in India.
+In the late 1960s, America was undergoing social change with young people beginning to question established ideas.
+In this climate, there was a marked interest in Eastern ideas and the Yoga of India.
+Perhaps best epitomised by the Beatles visiting the Maharishi’s ashram in India.

 Teaching the spirituality of the East in an accessible manner Sri Chinmoy quickly attracted a group of disciples and was able to establish the first of the Sri Chinmoy Centres where his followers gather for meetings and meditation.
 Over 350 centres now exist in the United States, Europe, Australia, South Africa and the Far East.
-For several years Sri Chinmoy with his disciples published AUM Magazine.
-AUM magazine was dedicated to the publishing of Chinmoy’s talks and writings, and became an important early introduction to his philosophy.
+For several years Sri Chinmoy, with his disciples, published AUM Magazine.
+AUM magazine was dedicated to publishing Chinmoy’s talks and writings and became an important early introduction to his philosophy.
 The first copy of AUM was sent to India’s president Dr S. Radhakrishnan.
 He offered very generous praise for its spiritual vision and clarity.
-(6) AUM magazine is no longer published, instead Sri Chinmoy’ prolific literary output has been printed in over 1,500 books.
-Most of these books have been published by AUM publications but other titles have been published by mainstream publishers including Wings of Joy by Simon & Schuster
+AUM magazine is no longer published, instead Sri Chinmoy’ prolific literary output has been printed in over 1,500 books.
+Most of these books have been published by AUM publications but other titles have been issued by mainstream publishers including Wings of Joy by Simon & Schuster

 “I have been hearing about you from many, many people.
 Whoever speaks to me about you is all appreciation and admiration, and I personally feel that you have been doing a most significant task for the United Nations.
 It has been a great privilege for me to see you.
 Please feel my sincere respect and sincere concern for what you are doing for mankind.”
 February 29th, 1972, source:

-He conducted twice-weekly meditation sessions for U.N. delegates and staff members and delivers the monthly Dag Hammarskjold Lecture.
-He also served as official representative to the U.N. for the Sri Chinmoy Centres.
+Sri Chinmoy conducted twice-weekly meditation sessions for U.N. delegates and staff members and delivers the monthly Dag Hammarskjold Lecture.
+He also served as an official representative to the U.N. for the Sri Chinmoy Centres.
 Sri Chinmoy saw his work with the U.N. as an important step toward bringing peace and understanding to the nations of the world.
 Sri Chinmoy’s usual presentation, both at lectures and at the U.N., began with a period of silent meditation, sometimes followed by the repetition of Sanskrit mantras.
 In recent years, Sri Chinmoy increasingly favoured offering concerts of meditative music rather than giving lectures.
-To date he has given over 700 concerts (8)
+To date, he has given over 700 concerts.

 When meeting people he often begins with a short period of meditative music, usually on his favourite instrument, the Indian Esraj.
-These periods of silence enable Sri Chinmoy to enter into a meditative consciousness.
-Through his myriad activities and teachings Sri Chinmoy states his primary goal is to raise the consciousness of seekers.
-(9)
+These moments of silence enable Sri Chinmoy to enter into a meditative consciousness.
+Through his myriad activities and teachings, Sri Chinmoy states his primary goal is to raise the consciousness of seekers.

 His philosophy is loosely based on Hindu religious beliefs.
 He has written an extensive commentary on the Bhagavad Gita and the Upanishads.
-However he has developed a style of his own.
-In particular he has made extensive use of short instructional aphorisms.
+However, he has developed a style of his own.
+In particular, he has made extensive use of short instructional aphorisms.
 These aphorisms or short poems are aimed as a guide to spiritual practice.
 Sri Chinmoy states his spiritual path focuses on a direct approach of simplicity.

-In the field of athletics Sri Chinmoy completed several marathons and ultra marathons.
-However it is in the field of weightlifting that he has been able to reveal most strikingly the outer strength resulting from an inner disciple of prayer and meditation.
+In the field of athletics, Sri Chinmoy completed several marathons and ultra marathons.
+However, it is in the discipline of weightlifting that he has been able to reveal most strikingly the outer strength resulting from an inner disciple of prayer and meditation.
 Approaching the age of 74 Sri Chinmoy continues to lift weights that astonish the weightlifting community.
 Many of these lifts have been well documented being performed at weightlifting celebrations with many people and dignitaries attending.
-(13)

-When asked about his speed of work, Sri Chinmoy replies that there need not be any conflict between quality and quantity (16).
+When asked about his speed of work, Sri Chinmoy replies that there need not be any conflict between quality and quantity.
 His speed of creation comes from the fact he seeks to use the intuitive, spontaneous capacity of his heart rather than his mind.
 Sri Chinmoy has said he considers himself to be an instrument of God.
 His meditation allows him to become a channel for the inner flow of creativity.
-(17) Chinmoy describes his creative art work as Jharna-Kala, or “Fountain-Art,” because of its abundance.
+Chinmoy describes his creative artwork as Jharna-Kala, or “Fountain-Art,” because of its abundance.
 He has stated that:

 Sri Chinmoy entered mahasamadhi in October 2007, aged 76.